2020 CRITERIA CHECKLIST

 NYC Overlay

 In addition to the requirements listed in the Manual, projects are REQUIRED to include information about accessibility and emergency features available to tenants (i.e. grab bars, kitchen adaptations or pull cord system).
 Manuals must also include guidance that tenants living in dwelling units without children may request that window limiters be removed as part of the annual window guard notice.
-And, include the location of backup power and broadband (if any) within the property and how to locate outside emergency resources.
+And, include the location of backup power and broadband (if any) within the property and how to locate outside emergency resources including cooling centers, emergency shelters, and Public Wi-Fi.

 The following resources will likely be helpful: